Nahar360/fireflies/README.md

 # TODO

 - Mainly, fireflies synchronisation still not working as expected.
+I should continue working on this whenever I can.

 # Building and running